College of Health and Human Services2014-2015

 - Prerequisites (completed prior to enrolling in the program)

-- Completed courses in the following areas: 1) Graduate Advanced Pathophysiology with a grade of B, P, or better; 2) Graduate Advanced Pharmacology with a grade of B, P, or better; 3) Graduate Advanced Physical assessment from a college or university with a grade of B, P, or better; 4) Graduate Descriptive and Inferential Statistics course from a college or university with a grade of B P, or better.
+- Completed courses in the following areas: 1) Graduate Advanced Pathophysiology with a grade of B, P, or better; 2) Graduate Advanced Pharmacology with a grade of B, P, or better; 3) Graduate Advanced Physical assessment from a college or university with a grade of B, P, or better; 4) Graduate Descriptive and Inferential Statistics course from a college or university with a grade of B P, or better within the past 3 years.
 Another option is graduate statistics completed before enrollment in NUR 677

 Take the following 71 units with a minimum GPA of 3.0:

-- This degree is a clinical doctorate with emphasis on expert clinical practice.
+- This degree is a clinical doctorate with emphasis on leadership expertise.
 One thousand hours (1,000) of clinical practice with a minimum of 240 hours completed at NAU is required.
-The summative outcome is a scholarly project that demonstrates the integration and translation of research evidence to enhance clinical practice, which includes an oral defense.
+The summative outcome is a DNP project that demonstrates the integration and translation of evidence based practice to enhance clinical practice, which includes an oral defense.

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.